 Moreover, ensure that all your communication is centralized.
 You can use different software to ensure this.
 Keeping track of emails becomes confusing and tiresome.
 It is easy to overlook something if it is in different places.

-Moreover, it is easier to go back and look over a discussion when you are having a certain problem rather than having the same conversations all over again.
+Moreover, it is easier to go back and look over a discussion when you are having a certain problem rather than having the same conversations repeatedly.

-Thus, ensuring effective communication during a project in project management greatly reduces the risk of project delays.
-Or in the case such a delay has occurred, clear communication from you to a client helps reduce the stress of the client.
-In turn, this allows business relationships to be preserved and ensures that your delayed project is not a failed project.
+Thus, ensuring effective communication during a project management project greatly reduces the risk of project delays.
+Or in the case such a delay has occurred, clear communication from you to a client helps reduce the client’s stress.
+This allows business relationships to be preserved and ensures that your delayed project is not a failure.

-Thus, most reasons for any project to be delayed comes down to the people who are a part of the process.
+Thus, most reasons for any project to be delayed come down to the people who are a part of the process.

 Guarantee you have a proactive approach and are ahead of your game throughout the project.
-Make sure that your team and client have a clear picture of the overall project.
+Ensure your team and client have a clear picture of the overall project.
 Highlight the mission of the project and why you are doing it.
 Emphasize your goals and make sure communication is clear and centralized.

 Over to you!

-Make your next project a success and get it done on time by applying these tips and tricks.
+Make your next project a success and complete it on time by applying these tips and tricks.